 - If the ice breaks, maintain your position and slide forward again.
 Keep trying

-- Crawl back towards your tracks, this spreads your weight out until you are on solid ice
+- Crawl back toward your tracks.
+This spreads your weight out until you are on solid ice

 - Follow your footsteps back to the shore